nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Menu (File/Help): Provides options such as exiting the application and accessing help documentation.

-* Data Storage Location Footer: Shows the directory where patient and appointment data are saved, providing quick access to storage information.
+* Data Storage Location Footer: Shows the directory where the contact data are saved, providing quick access to storage information.
 <br><br>
 ![Annotated GUI](images/AnnotatedGui.png)